Two Bright M Dwarfs Hosting Ultra-Short-Period Super-Earths with Earth-like Compositions: Analyses and Results

 \subsubsection{Joint Modeling of the Stellar Parameters}

-The three independent measurements (optical spectroscopy, near IR spectroscopy, and SED fitting) of $T_\mathrm{eff}$ and [Fe/H] yielded consistent results within their errors, and thus we computed the weighted means of those parameters to gain the final values (Table \ref{hyo1}) used in the subsequent analyses.
-Based on the basic parameters derived above, we further estimated the other stellar parameters (e.g., the stellar mass $M_\star$), as well as refined the basic parameters by combining all observed quantities.
-In doing so, we took an approach described in \citet{2018AJ....155..127H}, but with the inclusion of Gaia parallaxes; in brief, we performed Markov Chain Monte Carlo (MCMC) simulations in which the $\chi^2$ statistic of the likelihood function ($\propto \exp(-\chi^2/2)$) is defined as
+The three measurements (optical spectroscopy, near IR spectroscopy, and SED fitting) of $T_\mathrm{eff}$ and [Fe/H] yielded consistent results within their errors, and thus we computed the weighted means of those parameters to gain the final values (Table \ref{hyo1}) used in the subsequent analyses.
+Since these measurements ultimately rely on similar stellar atmosphere models or the same calibration sources, we conservatively adopted the representative errors for the mean values of the two parameters (i.e., $70$ K for $T_\mathrm{eff}$ and $0.12$ dex for [Fe/H]).
+Based on the basic parameters derived above, we further estimated the other stellar parameters (i.e., the stellar mass $M_\star$, radius $R_\star$, surface gravity $\log g$, mean density $\rho_\star$, and luminosity $L_\star$), as well as refined the basic parameters (i.e., the stellar metallicity [Fe/H] and distance $d$) by combining all observed quantities in a consistent manner.
+In doing so, we took an approach described in \citet{2018AJ....155..127H}, but with the inclusion of Gaia parallaxes; since the observed quantities are redundant (e.g., there are two sets of estimates for the stellar radius) and can be correlated with each other through the empirical relations, we performed Markov Chain Monte Carlo (MCMC) simulations in which the $\chi^2$ statistic of the likelihood function ($\propto \exp(-\chi^2/2)$) is defined as